vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ![image](/assets/2025-07-07/005.png)

 For our first example project, we will build and deploy a Hub Flow.
 First, we create a MQTT data source.
 It receives a temperature value.
-This temperature value will be combined with a time stamp of the current time.
 And we store information in a Hub table, for long-term historicization.
 We've discussed how the [temperature sensor](/Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.html) works in another article, so we won't explain how to set it up here.

 This screenshot shows that our MQTT data source is subscribed to a single MQTT node, which is the temperature:

 ![image](/assets/2025-07-07/010.png)

-We add a data flow along with the data source.
-The main step is to add one more column.
-This column is supposed to contain the current time stamp.
-The second step is only there to change the order of the columns because it looks a little bit nicer when the first column is the time stamp instead of the actual value.
+We want to add a timestamp to our temperature value.
+So, we add a data flow to our data source.
+It works like this:
+1. Add a column with the current time stamp.
+2. Change the order of the columns to have the timestamp appear before the temperature.
+This looks a little bit nicer.

 ![image](/assets/2025-07-07/020.png)